acatarinaoaraujo/acatarinaoaraujo.github.io/projects/mario.md

 First-year ICS 111 students at the University of Hawaii at Manoa has been using EZ Graphics (a Java graphics library) since 2014.
 EZ aids students with no prior programming experience to manipulate graphics.
 EZ was created by Dylan Kobayashi.To read more about
 EZ visit the url: [EZ Documentation](http://www2.hawaii.edu/~dylank/ics111/doc/).

+* Source code is unfortunately not available anymore. * :(